johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-types-as-comments-strong-types-weakly-held/index.md

 When you see the various discussions on this topic online, it's clear there are many strong feelings.
 The proposal hasn't even reached stage 1 (of the potential 4 stages required for adoption).
 This may be a feature that doesn't make it.
 Or perhaps takes a long time to land on a mutually agreed design.

 Speaking personally I'm hopeful that this does end up being part of the language.
 Not only do I like running raw JS, I see the benefits of being able to onboard people from JavaScript to TypeScript by allowing types to live directly in JavaScript.

+It's said that prediction is very difficult, especially if it's about the future.
+So it is hard to know for sure what the long term effects on the language and the ecosystem of this proposal might be.
+It would certainly lower the barrier to entry for using static typing with JavaScript, and as consequence, would likely lead to greater adoption and hence less bugs in userland.
+Time will tell.